reuterk/pocli/README.rst

 Under the hood
 --------------

-The connection to an OwnCloud instance requires a valid configuration.
+The connection to an ownCloud instance requires a valid configuration.
 The configuration file in JSON format is located at "~/.ocrc" and is created at the first invocation of the ``oc`` command.
-The initial default configuration is for the MPCDF datashare service, however, it can be configured freely to connect to other OwnCloud instances.
+The initial default configuration is for the MPCDF DataShare service, however, it can be configured freely to connect to other ownCloud instances.
 Simply adapt the configuration file to your needs.
 No credentials are ever stored in "~/.ocrc".

 Password handling
 -----------------

-Security concerns arise in particular if the OwnCloud password is identical to the password used for other services at the same site.
+Security concerns arise in particular if the ownCloud password is identical to the password used for other services at the same site.
 To this end, by default, the ``oc`` executable asks the user to type the password at each invocation.